Antonekk/Cs50-Final-Project/README.md

 ###### -     Bulma | Used to make frontend design look good
 ###### -     Fontawesome | Used to get access to many icons

+## How to use Pollapp

+#### 1. Create new account by clicking Register button (you can also login with already created superuser profile)
+#### 2. Go to "Polls" and click on "Create" button in order to create new poll
+#### 3. You can enter Question, Ansewrs  (minimum 2 and maximum 10) and specify if you want your poll to be public or not (public- users will be able to see it on "polls" page, private - only users with link will be able to see it)
+#### 4. Send poll link to your friends to vote and like (they need to be logged in to vote and like)
+#### 5. If you dont want your poll to be active you can deactivate it by clicking in "Deactivate" button
+#### 6. By clicking on "Profile' you can see your Active, Liked and Deactivated polls

 ## How to use Pollapp API's

 #### 1. Go to "/api/all" for information about all public and active polls on Pollapp